irixce/irixce.github.io/index.md

 > Hi there!
 I'm Ira -- software engineer & computer science undergraduate at the University of Massachusetts Boston.

-> Previously, I was a software & research intern at [IBM Research](http://www.research.ibm.com/) in Yorktown, New York,
+> Previously, I worked as a software & research intern at [IBM Research](http://www.research.ibm.com/) in Yorktown, New York,
 > [The Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) at MIT, and
 > [The Rowland Institute](https://www2.rowland.harvard.edu/) at Harvard University.